PavanRangani/docs/docs/prd/philanthropy/export.md

-## Grant Detail Report
+## Tax Detail Report

 ### System Requirement

-- It's another Taxation report (other than "Tax Filing Report").
+- It's another Taxation report (other than "Tax Summary Report").

 - Report is generated for a Legal Entity and for a Year.